Sussex Police: Old Police Cells Museum

 Opened on 4 May 2005 by Councillor Pat Drake, the then mayor of Brighton & Hove, the Old Police Cells Museum is located in the basement of Brighton Town Hall and offers an educational and entertaining insight into the history of policing within Sussex.

 It provides an opportunity to visit Brighton Borough main police station for the period 1830 to 1967 and learn about the murder of Chief Constable Henry Solomon in 1844 by a prisoner.
 It is possible to view the old cells with their graffiti from the mods and rockers era, the policemen's wash room and uniform store areas, police memorabilia and artifacts.
 The museum also houses a unique collection of truncheons and tipstaffs, one of the largest in the country.
 This collection was made by Alderman Caffyn throughout his lifetime and is on permanent loan to the Museum from the Sussex Police Authority.

 Organisation

 Sussex Police is commanded by Chief Constable Jo Shiner.

-The remainder of the command team consists of Deputy Chief Constable Julia Chapman, Temporary Assistant Chief Constable Jayne Dando and Assistant Chief Constable Dave Miller.
+The remainder of the command team consists of Deputy Chief Constable Dave McLaren, Assistant Chief Constable Paul Court, Assistant Chief Constable Peter Gardner and Assistant Chief Constable Stephen Rayland.

 Also forming part of the command team are the assistant chief officer, the director of finance and chief information officer although these roles are filled by civilian members of staff.

-The force consists of three divisions, each being led by a chief superintendent: West Sussex, East Sussex, and Brighton & Hove.Divisions are sub-divided into districts, each led by a chief inspector, providing a local identity for policing.
+The force consists of three divisions, each being led by a chief superintendent: West Sussex, East Sussex, and Brighton & Hove.

+Divisions are sub-divided into districts, each led by a chief inspector, providing a local identity for policing.
 These districts are Chichester, Arun, Horsham, Adur & Worthing, Crawley, Mid Sussex, Brighton & Hove, Wealden, Lewes, Eastbourne, Rother and Hastings.

 Sussex Police is also responsible for policing Gatwick Airport.